 Funeral Savings v.
 Funeral Plan – which is the best way to save for a funeral?

-When you save for a funeral, there is a major problem: Funeral Price Inflation is consistently high: much higher than normal interest rates.
+When you save for a funeral, there is a major problem.
+Funeral Price Inflation is consistently high: much higher than normal interest rates.
 According to the Guardian, funeral costs have gone up by 48% over 3 years.
 This is a rate of increase which is unlikely ever to be matched by a normal deposit account.
 Or any other sort of sensible savings plan!
 We have the solution – just call us on 0800 0588 288 anytime – leave a message out of office hours, and we’ll get back to you- without obligation.
 Or use the form to the right.

 Funeral savings by way of deposit accounts are guaranteed against bankruptcy if you have modest savings in a particular institution.
 They are also pretty much guaranteed to drop further behind in buying power each and every year.
-Unless you are shrewd enough to have your savings in one of the top 5 best paying accounts every year.
-Even then, funeral inflation has been much higher than general inflation for many years (almost three times higher, so you actually need to beat inflation handsomely – which no deposit account will, consistently.
+Probably even if you are shrewd enough to have your savings in one of the top 5 best paying accounts every year.
+Even then, funeral inflation has been much higher than general inflation for many years (almost three times higher), so you actually need to beat inflation handsomely.
+No deposit account will, consistently.
 Just a few deposit accounts do manage to keep up with inflation in the short term.
 But normally they drop further behind as they attract more and more investment.
 It’s a classic case of a sprat to catch a mackerel with high interest rates offered initially.

 Money is attracted in, the interest rate goes down, and few people bother to move the money again.
 Sneaky, but very cost effective – for them!
 So your funeral savings steadily drop in real value, as the cost of your funeral escalates.
 You can of course go for higher risk